survival-lumc/ValidationCompRisks/Prediction_CSC.md

--   The calibration plot as a graphical representation of calibration using the pseudo observations and the subdistribution hazard approach;
+-   The calibration plot as a graphical representation of calibration using the pseudo observations and the subdistribution hazard approach
 -   Numerical summaries of calibration:
 -   The observed vs expected ratio (O/E ratio) ;
 -   The squared bias, i.e., the average squared difference between actual risks and risk predictions;
 -   The integrated Calibration Index (ICI), i.e., the average absolute difference between actual risks and risk predictions;

-    -   E50, E90 and Emax denote the median, 90th percentile and the
+-   E50, E90 and Emax denote the median, 90th percentile and the maximum
-        maximum of the absolute differences between actual risks and risk predictions;
+    of the absolute differences between actual risks and risk predictions;
 -   Calibration intercept/slope estimated using pseudo observations:
 -   If on average the risk estimates equal the actual risks, the calibration intercept will be zero.
 A negative calibration intercept indicates that the risk estimates are on average too high and a positive intercept indicates that the risk estimates are on average too low.
 -   A calibration slope between 0 and 1 indicates overfitting of the model, i.e., too extreme predictions, both on the low and on the high end.
 A calibration slope >1 indicates predictions do not show enough variation.

 #### 2.1.1 Calibration using pseudo observations